-Well before your entree ever graces the table, you will be wooed by the intoxicating smell of Spiced Pork Tenderloin with Cranberry Relish.
+Well before this entree ever graces the table, you will be wooed by the intoxicating smell of Spiced Pork Tenderloin with Cranberry Relish.

 - 1 1/2 pounds pork tenderloin